 It’s essential to understand the basics of resolution for print as this will determine the quality of the printed image.
-It's always better to go big with the DPI rather than risk an iffy image.
+Going big with the DPI is always better than risking an iffy image.
 Once it’s on the press, there is no going back!

-Choose the right format for your print.
+Choose the correct format for your print.
 Are you going to print your new mailer in A5 or A4?
-At the outset collate all the information and experiment with the different options and print them out, so you have a physical thing in your hands.
+Collate all the information at the outset, experiment with the different options, and print them out so you have a physical thing in your hands.
 Does A4 feel too big?
 Is A5 large enough to comfortably display all the information?
 If not, maybe consider something in between and create a bespoke size for your mailer.

-Find out more about my print design services and what the process is to get started.
+Find out more about my print design services and the process to get started.

 Read the Print Design FAQs.